-Companies can apply one of the three different approaches [1] to managing and staffing their subsidiaries (Francesco, Gold, 2008): Ethnocentric
+2. Approaches to Managing and Staffing Subsidiaries Companies can apply one of the three different approaches to managing and staffing their subsidiaries (Francesco, Gold, 2008):

+- 1. Ethnocentric.
 The home country practice prevails with this approach.
-Headquarters from the home country makes key decisions, employees from the home country hold important jobs, and the subsidiaries follow the home country resource management practice.
+Headquarters from the home country makes key decisions, employees from the home country hold important jobs, and the subsidiaries follow the home country resource management practice. - 2.
+Polycentric.

-Polycentric

 Each subsidiary manages on a local basis.
-A local

-Cite this article as: Kandula Madhavi, "Significant Role of HRM in The Current Scenario - A Review", International Journal & Magazine of Engineering, Technology, Management and Research, Volume 4 Issue 11, 2017, Page 463-468.

-employee heads a subsidiary because headquarters' managers are not considered to have adequate local knowledge.
-Subsidiaries usually develop human resource management practices locally.
+A local employee heads a subsidiary because headquarters' managers are not considered to have adequate local knowledge.
+Subsidiaries usually develop human resource management practices locally. - 3.
+Geocentric or global.

-Geocentric or global

 The company that applies the global integrated business strategy manages and staffs employees on a global basis.
-For example, Electrolux (the vacuum cleaner company) [6-8] has for many years attempted to recruit and develop a group of international managers from diverse countries.
-These people constitute a mobile base of managers who are used in a variety of facilities as the need arises.
+For example, Electrolux (the vacuum cleaner company) has for many years attempted to recruit and develop a group of international managers from diverse countries.
+These people constitute a mobile base of managers who are used in a variety of facilities as the need arises. - 4.
 In the ethnocentric approach, the cultural values and business practices of the home country are predominant.
 Headquarters develops a managing and staffing approach and consistently applies it throughout the world.
 Companies following the ethnocentric approach assume the home country approach is best and that employees from other parts of the world can and should follow it.
 Managers from headquarters develop practices and hold key positions in the subsidiaries to ensure consistency.

-The polycentric approach is in direct opposition
+5. The polycentric approach is in direct opposition.
 In the company that applies this approach, the assumption is that each country is different from all the others and that the subsidiaries in each country should develop locally appropriate practices under the supervision of local managers.
 With the geocentric approach, organizations try to combine the best from headquarters and the subsidiaries to develop consistent world-wide practices.
-Manager selection [9] is based on competency rather than nationality.
+Manager selection is based on competency rather than nationality.

 Most companies use expatriates only for such key positions as senior managers, high-level professionals, and technical specialists.
 Since expatriates tend to be very costly, it makes little financial sense to hire expatriates for positions that can be competently filled by foreign nationals.
-In addition, many countries require that a certain percentage of the work force be local citizens, with exceptions usually made for upper management [10].
+In addition, many countries require that a certain percentage of the work force be local citizens, with exceptions usually made for upper management[7].